Discover the world’s most famous parks and the ‘Big Five’

 Besides the Serengeti, Tanzania still has countless other wildlife parks.
 There is the famous Ngorongoro crater, a volcano crater where huge numbers of wild animals live.
 You can’t miss Tarangire National Park where large herds of elephants, zebras, giraffes and other animals live.
 The small Arusha National Park is also a must, as is the beautiful Lake Manyara, famous for its tree-climbing lions.
 Looking to go on your Tanzania safari with children?
 Karin, our local travel expert, will be happy to help you create your ideal Tanzania travel adventure for the whole family.

-Share your travel wishes with Karin and she will send you a tailor-made proposal
+Share your travel wishes with henry and he will send you a tailor-made proposal

 Know Before you Go